ComPAIR Instructor Guide

 Using ComPAIR for peer review is a multi-stage process.

-1. You create an assignment: You need to configure five options (the assignment details, timing of phases, comparison criteria, number of comparisons, and participation grade) for each assignment, a process that can be completed in under ten minutes.
+1. You create an assignment: You will configure five options for each assignment: the assignment details, timing of phases, comparison criteria, number of comparisons, and participation grade weights.

 2. Students answer the assignment: Students answer using a rich text editor, a file attachment, or both.
 For a group assignment, only one student from each group needs to answer.

-3. Students compare and comment on pairs of peer answers: Students select a preferred answer from the pair for each criterion you set (e.g., "Which is better?), then write feedback to the author of each answer, following instructions that you can customize.
-This phase is done individually, whether or not it is a group assignment.
+3. Students compare and comment on pairs of peer answers: Students select a preferred answer from the pair for each criterion you set (e.g., "Which is better?), then write feedback to the author of each answer, following a set of customizable instructions.
+This phase is done individually, even in group assignments.

-4. Students complete a self-evaluation (optional): If you enable self-evaluation, students reflect and comment on their own answer at the end of the process, following instructions that you can customize.
-This phase is done individually, whether or not it is a group assignment.
+4. Students complete a self-evaluation (optional): If you enable self-evaluation, students reflect and comment on their own answer at the end of the process, following a set of customizable instructions.
+This phase is done individually, even in a group assignments.

 5. Everyone views results: Once the phases of a peer review assignment are complete, students access the peer feedback given to their (or their group’s) answer, as well as all answers submitted by peers.
 You and your teaching team can read and comment privately or publicly on student answers, access a participation table to view activity and participation grades, mark "top" answers, and view each student’s comparison choices, peer feedback, and self-evaluation.

-To find out more about each step, visit the ComPAIR support site's workflow page.
+To find out more about each peer-review step, visit the ComPAIR support site's workflow page.

 Create an assignment in your ComPAIR course

-1. Log in to ComPAIR, and click your course name.
-If you don't have a course, you can follow the earlier steps to set one up.
+1. Log in to ComPAIR using your UBC CWL and click your course name.
+If you do not have a course, you can follow the previous steps to set one up.

-• Under "Assignment Details", set the short name of the assignment, enable/disable self-evaluation and group functionality, and add any assignment instructions.
+• Under "Assignment Details", set the short name of the assignment, enable/disable self-evaluation and group functionality, and add assignment instructions in "Additional Assignment Information".
+You also have the option to upload a related attachment.

 • Under "Prompts", set the criteria that students will use to compare the answer pairs.
-One or more criteria can be used and each must pose a question answered by choosing between the answers.
-Instructions for peer feedback and self-evaluation can also be customized.
+Click +Add New to use more than one criterion.
+Each criterion should pose a question answered by choosing between the answers.
+Instructions for peer feedback and self-evaluation can also be added and customized.

 • Under "Comparison Settings", set the number of comparisons required from each student and how the pairs will be selected by the application—at random or adaptively based on how students have ranked answers so far.
-You can also add a practice answer pair for students to start with and enable replies.
+You can also add a practice answer pair for students to start with, enable replies to let students leave optional additional feedback, and allow instructors and TAs to compare.

-• Under "Participation Grade", set the weight given for completing each part of the assignment, which is used in calculating a total participation grade.
+• Under "Participation Grade", set the weight given for completing each part of the assignment.
+These weights will be used to calculate a total participation grade.

 Tips

-• The number of comparisons you require determines the amount of feedback students will give and receive.
-For example, with the default of three comparisons required for an assignment, students will need to review six peer answers and will receive roughly six peer feedback comments on their answer.
+• The number of comparisons determines the amount of feedback students will give and receive.
+For example, with the default of three comparisons required for an assignment, students will be asked to review six peer answers and will receive roughly six peer feedback comments on their answer.

-• When assignments are set up to select answer pairs adaptively, ComPAIR tracks a score for each answer that is used to match up the pairs.
+• When assignments are set to select answer pairs adaptively, ComPAIR tracks a score for each answer that is used to match similarly scored answers in the pairs.
 You can read more about how ComPAIR's scoring works on the ComPAIR support site.

-• An advantage of pairing answers adaptively is it can create more challenging comparisons, since answers are selected for the comparison pairs based on the proximity of their scores, meaning the pairs theoretically become closer in quality over time.
-However, this effect is more pronounced for students who complete comparisons later; students in the beginning will see essentially random pairings.
+• One advantage of pairing answers adaptively is creating more challenging comparisons.
+Since answers are selected for the comparison pairs based on the similarity of their scores, the pairs theoretically become closer in quality over time.
+However, this effect is more pronounced for students who complete comparisons later; students in the beginning will see random pairings.

 Set up grade syncing with Canvas for a ComPAIR assignment

-Once you have a ComPAIR course and assignment, you can set up grade syncing with Canvas.
+Once you have created a ComPAIR course and assignment, you can set up grade syncing with Canvas.

 To sync properly, you will need to set up individual links in Canvas to each ComPAIR assignment.
-Each student must click the link of each Canvas assignment to establish a connection between their Canvas Gradebook entries and their work in ComPAIR.
+Students must click the link of each Canvas assignment to establish a connection between their Canvas Gradebook entries and their work in ComPAIR.

 1. To create an assignment link in Canvas, first copy the necessary information from ComPAIR:

-• Log in to ComPAIR, and click your course title.
+• Log in to ComPAIR using your UBC CWL and click your course title.

 • Scroll to the ComPAIR assignment you want to sync grades from and click Edit underneath the assignment title.

-• Click Copy? at the top right of the edit assignment page.
-This will copy the information you need to enter in Canvas.
+• Click Copy? at the top right of the edit page.
+This action will copy the information you need to enter in Canvas.

 3. Click +Assignment in the upper right side of the screen.